dduyg/55/en/insertdata/GeometricLullaby.md

 multiple: 1/7
 ---

-"Geometric Lullaby" explores the harmony of sound and form.
-This work is generated using audio data, resulting in abstract and geometric displays.
-It's a visualisation of sound translated into form, a visual lullaby of the soothing sounds that lull us to sleep.
+"Geometric Lullaby" is an abstract and geometric visualisation of the soothing sounds that lull us to sleep.
+Generated using audio data, this work explores the harmony of sound and form.
+It's a visual lullaby, which translates sound into form.